-Students who have received the B.S.Litt., or other graduate students who have qualified for the Licentiate in Theology, with Hebrew or who mave distributed in Incology, with Hebrew or Septuagint Greek are in a position to proceed to the final examinations for the degree of B.D. under the General Synod Board of Examiners.
+Students who have received the B.S.Litt., or other graduate students who have qualified for the Licentiate in Theology, with Hebrew or Septuagint Greek are in a position to proceed to the final examinations for the degree of B.D. under the General Synod Board of Examiners.